mjcrepeau/x64-Assembly-RPN-Calculator/README.md

 The current operations are supported: addition (+), subtraction (-), multiplication (x), and division (/).

 NOTE: The multiplication symbol is not an asterisk (*), as that is the wildcard character.

+## Bugs
+So currently itoa converts the int into a string that is backwards...
+I am currently working on a new method of writing the string backwards to fix this.